-There are currently no plans to return to discharging dredged tailings to the inactive 2P-3P TSA.
 The three pits and surrounding spoils that form the 2P-3P TSA are part of previous mining developments located on the west side of the Fording River, in an area now known as Swift.
-Starting in 2020, as part of the current Swift Pit mine plan, FRO removed waste rock from the 3 Pit North (3PN) area and in 2021 began removing tailings (sub-aerial tailings) and in situ blended waste rock and tailings (sub-terrestrial tailings) from 3PN area, which are currently being transported to co-management facilities within the existing Swift South Spoils.
+Starting in 2020, as part of the current Swift Pit mine plan, FRO removed waste rock from the 3 Pit North (3PN) area and in 2021 began removing tailings (sub-aerial tailings) and in situ blended waste rock and tailings (sub-terrestrial tailings) from the 3PN area, which was completed in 2022.
+This included mining below the former Shandley Pit which is now part of the Swift Pit.
+The sub-aerial tailings and sub-terrestrial tailings were transported to co-management facilities within the existing Swift South Spoils.
 The site plan is shown in Figure 1 and the general arrangement of the pits is shown in Figure 2 and Figure 3.

-Shandley Pit is located at the north end of the 2P-3P TSA and is hydraulically connected to the 2P-3P TSA.
+Shandley Pit was located at the north end of the 2P-3P TSA and was hydraulically connected to the 2P-3P TSA prior to recent Swift Pit mining activities.